Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Experiments

 \subsubsection{Temporal Evaluation with Added Temporal Context.}

 We introduce temporal context into the traditionally time-independent Mult-VAE\textsuperscript{PR} by using the work from \cite{milojkovic2019multi} to optimize the model for accuracy and recency.
-To calculate the recency score we must determine a timestamp for every item in the itemset.
-We take the timestamp of the moment that the item first became available, or the first recorded instance of any user interacting with the given item.
+To calculate the recency score we take the timestamp of the moment that the item first became available, or the first recorded instance of any user interacting with the given item.
+This timestamp is $t_x$ in the recency function \ref{eq:recency}.
 The strict temporal cutoff validation set is utilized, as well as the temporal test set described previously.